rico345100/socket.io-file/readme.md

 This event fires when upload completed.
 This event has argument for uploaded file info.
 * String path: Uploaded path of file.
 * String name: Name of the file
+* String uploadTo: Argument passed by Client on starting upload as 'to' argument.
+* Object data: Custom data was sent from Client.

 ## Browser Supports
 This module uses FileReader API, so latest browser is required.